dokun1/kitura-safe-lab/README.md

 9. Click "Disaster" button on dashboard, confirm name of disaster
 10. Respond to alert on iOS device

 If you want to test this with real devices, either deploy this server and use the address, or use [ngrok](https://ngrok.com) to tunnel connections through to localhost, and then update the addresses in both the macOS and iOS clients.
 This can handle *many* concurrent connections, and the pins should drop when the responses are received.
+You also may need to turn off code signing on your Xcode.
+To do this:

+- go to `Build Settings` in your Xcode project
+- search "identity"
+- make sure you have black text entered for any identities

 ## Lab Instructions

-First, make sure that you follow the [setup]() instructions first.
+First, make sure that you follow the [setup](https://github.com/dokun1/kitura-safe-lab#setting-up-the-server) instructions first.
 After that, you are ready to begin.

 ### Part 1 - Starting up your server